joakim/bismark/README.md

 A [lightweight markup language](https://en.wikipedia.org/wiki/Lightweight_markup_language), suitable for both shorter and longer texts.

 - Simple and easy to learn
+- Relatively easy to parse
 - Typographically sound
-- Relatively easy to parse
-- Agnostic of output format and hypertext system
+- Output format agnostic

 In memory of [Aaron Swartz](https://www.youtube.com/watch?v=gpvcc9C8SbM).

 <sub>Note: Some examples are not visible in GitHub Flavored Markdown.</sub>

+---

 ## Headings